stalomeow/StarRailNPRShader/README.md

 - Rendering path must be forward currently.
 - Renderer Feature `StarRailForward` must be added to the renderer.
 - Make good use of [the extra features](#extra-features) mentioned above!
 They are important.
+- Reset the material after changing its shader.

 ### Recommended post-processing settings